Dreamscapes/atlas-archlinux/README.md

 The following extra packages are installed to Parallels image:

-- Parallels Guest Utilities
+- Parallels Guest Utilities (provided by Parallels Desktop 10.1.3 build 28868)

 Note that with the latest kernel, 3.18, a patch was required in order for the guest utilities to install correctly due to a signature change in one of functions provided by the kernel.
 This means that you might not be able to easily update the guest utilities yourself.
+You can find the required patch in this repository, if you are brave enough.

 #### VMWare